Kotlin/kotlinx.serialization/docs/json.md

 is treated as default when missing or for any other domain-specific reasons.

-Suppose that our `Project` data model cannot specify a default value for the `language` property, but it has to omitted from the JSON when it is equal to `Kotlin` (we can all agree that Kotlin should be a default anyway).
+Suppose that our `Project` data model cannot specify a default value for the `language` property, but it has to omitted from the JSON when it is equal to `Kotlin` (we can all agree that Kotlin should be default anyway).
 We'll fix it by writing the special `ProjectSerializer` based on the [Plugin-generated serializer](serializers.md#plugin-generated-serializer) for the `Project` class.